Majorana-XYZ subsystem code: Connection to the Majorana-Hubbard model on the honeycomb lattice

 The Majorana-XYZ code can be equivalently expressed in terms of Majorana fermions on the honeycomb lattice.
 This system was originally considered by Li and Franz~\cite{Majorana_Hubbard_Honeycomb}.
 The honeycomb lattice has two sites per unit cell, and we label the Majorana operators by $\alpha_i$ and $\beta_j$ associated with the lattice sites $i$ and $j$ of the two sublattices of a honeycomb lattice respectively.
 Essentially, we can imagine the site index labeling vertical links (Fig.~\ref{fig:model}).

 Taking nearest-neighbour Majorana interactions on the honeycomb lattice, the simplest symmetry allowed Hamiltonian has 4-Majorana interaction terms, reading $H = H_0 + H_{\textrm{int}}$, where

 where $t, g_1, g_2$ are real coupling constants.
 The sum in the hopping Hamiltonian $H_0$ is defined over adjacent sites $\langle i j \rangle$ and the phase factors $\eta_{ij}$ are constrained by the Grosfeld-Stern rule.
 We can set $\eta_{ij} = 1$ using a suitable choice for hopping orientations~\cite{Majorana_Hubbard_Honeycomb}.
 The interacting terms in $H_{\textrm{int}}$ are defined to be four-point Majorana interactions arranged along a $\ysym{scale=0.1}$- and a $\lambdasym{scale=0.1}$-shape (Fig.~\ref{fig:model}).
-The Majorana-XYZ corresponds to the $t = 0$ strong interacting limit.
+The Majorana-XYZ corresponds to the $t = 0$ strong interacting limit, possible to achieve experimentally by adjusting e.g. the Majorana-Majorana separation~\cite{toikka_2019}.

 To see this, we choose a dimerization pattern on the honeycomb lattice where two Majorana sites are combined into a single spinless fermion site.
 If the dimerization pattern is a particular staggered dimer state on the honeycomb lattice, then spinless fermions reside on a triangular lattice.
 In the thermodynamic limit, a Jordan-Wigner transformation can be used to map the spinless fermions and their interactions into the (bosonic) Majorana-XYZ Hamiltonian with three-spin interactions~\cite{Majorana_Hubbard_Honeycomb}.
 In finite-size clusters with periodic boundary conditions some care needs to be taken in order to faithfully map the spectrum of the Majorana-Hubbard model to an equivalent spin model.
 Here, for simplicity, we ignore this effect and study the three-spin Majorana-XYZ Hamiltonian with periodic boundary conditions.
 For completeness, assuming $k<i<j$ and $i+1=j$, the $\ysym{scale=0.1}$-shaped term $g_1 \alpha_k \beta_i \beta_j$ is mapped to the local Pauli operator $T_k^\nabla \equiv Z_k X_i Y_j$.
 Analogously, the $\lambdasym{scale=0.1}$-shaped term $g_2 \beta_i \alpha_j \alpha_k \alpha_l$ is mapped onto the triangular operator $T_j^\Delta \equiv Z_j Y_k X_l$ when $k<l<j$ and $k+1=l$.